siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Newton as Flux Accounting.md

 Particles are localized regions.
 Forces are boundary momentum fluxes.
 Newton's second law is continuity applied to a stable knot of energy flow.
-The Coulomb force is the stress-tensor cross-coupling of two organized charge
+The Coulomb force is the stress-tensor cross-coupling of two organized charge fields — a vector interaction whose sign is set by relative handedness.
-fields: same mechanism, wrong sign gives repulsion, right sign gives attraction.
-Gravity is a different mechanism entirely — scalar refractive loading of the vacuum — which is why it cannot repel.
+Gravity is a scalar refractive loading of the vacuum — probe-independent and always attractive.
+Both produce $1/r^2$ fields.
+The mechanisms are distinct.